 “Welser-Möst and the Cleveland players, joined at the hip, … offered playing divinely precise, exquisitely refined.”

 As a guest conductor, Franz Welser-Möst enjoys a particularly close and productive artistic partnership with the Vienna Philharmonic.
-He regularly conducts the orchestra in subscription concerts at the Vienna Musikverein, as well as on tours in Japan, China, Australia and the USA.
-Welser-Most and the Vienna Philharmonic have also performed together at historical memorial concerts in Sarajevo and Versailles.
+He regularly conducts the orchestra in subscription concerts at the Vienna Musikverein, as well as on tours in Europe, Japan, China and the USA.
+Welser-Möst and the Vienna Philharmonic have also performed together at historical memorial concerts in Sarajevo and Versailles.
 Franz Welser-Möst has appeared three times on the podium for their celebrated New Year’s Concert (2011, 2013, 2023).
 The 2023 New Year’s Concert was hailed by critics and audiences as one of the best in the concert’s history.